top of page

 • Faster Resynthesis: Quicker energy replenishment between efforts [10]

-Interestingly, these adaptations occur preferentially in Type II (fast-twitch) muscle fibers when cardiovascular training is properly structured — exactly the fibers most responsible for strength expression.
+Interestingly, these adaptations occur preferentially in Type II (fast-twitch) muscle fibres when cardiovascular training is properly structured — exactly the fibers most responsible for strength expression.

 🏋️♂️ The Ventilatory Thresholds: Understanding Your Limits